As a National Board Certified Health Coach, I can help you help your patients struggling with obesity and/or tobacco dependence.

 - Do you feel frustrated when a patient seems unmotivated to act upon your sound advice?

-I’m grounded in evidenced-based strategies while also offering compassion, non-judgment, expert communication skills and an emphasis on active listening and building a strong rapport with clients.
+I’m grounded in evidenced-based strategies while also offering expert, compassionate, and non-judgmental communication skills, with an emphasis on active listening and building a strong rapport with clients.

 Please contact me to discuss how I could help you improve your patients’ health.